Learning to Defend by Learning to Attack

 Alternatively, AIT adopts the mixup method to generate an adversarial distribution for a given sample $(\bx_i,\by_i)$ and then randomly select a sample $(\tilde{\bx}_i,\tilde{\by}_i)$ from this adversarial distribution.
 Specifically, AIT solves the following problem:

 where $D_i = \{(\tilde{\bx}^j_i,\tilde{\by}^j_i)\}_{j=1}^n$ is generated as follows:

-where $f_{\boldsymbol{\theta}}^s(\cdot)$ denotes the output of the $s$-th layer of network $f_{\boldsymbol{\theta}}$, and $C$ denotes the number of classes.
+where $f_{\boldsymbol{\theta}}^s(\cdot)$ denotes the output of the $s$-th layer of network $f_{\boldsymbol{\theta}}$, $C$ denotes the number of classes, and $\mathbf{1}$ denotes the vector with all elements $1$.
 The standard pipeline is shown in Algorithm~\ref{alg:ait}.
 To ease the computation, \cite{zhang2019adversarial} use one-step gradient update as the solution of \eqref{eqn:mixup_low}.